Eeaeau/TDT4265_StarterCode/README.md

 In this course, all assignments are given in python.
 You can do the assignments on the following resources:

 - Your own computer: Follow our [python setup instructions](python_setup_instructions.md) to setup your own environment
-- Cybele computers: The environment is already setup for you, check out our [practical information](working_on_cybele_computers.md) on how to work on these computers
-- Using our server: The environment is already setup for you here as well.
-Check out [our server tutorial](cluster_tutorial/cluster_info.md) on how to get started.

 ### Download the starter code